 These are just some of the things I considered.
 It’s very likely you will end up with a completely different (and just as effective) list of copy angles to pursue.

 You’re probably wondering: isn’t this too much content?
 It’s a valid point.
-In this article, we reveal a unique strategy that uses smart logic to only show this content to shoppers who care: Tell Me More About Skimmers and Diggers.
+In this article, we reveal a unique strategy that uses smart logic to only show this content to shoppers who care.
+This solution is revealed in CHAPTER 4 so you don’t need to worry about it now– but if you’re the eager type, sneak peek here: Tell Me More About Skimmers and Diggers.

 Why Marketers Don’t Rely On Demonstrating Expertise As Much